Azure/ARO-RP/docs/authorizers.md

 The managed identity attached to the RP VM, in the AME tenant, for use against ARM.
-Used for bootstrapping: finding the CosmosDB account and key, finding the DNS zone, finding the key vaults, populating the SKU list.
+Used for bootstrapping: finding the CosmosDB account and key, finding the DNS zone, populating the SKU list.

 ## rpKVAuthorizer